José Antonio Echeverría Scholarship

 - Certificate Program.
-At the time of application, the student must also be actively enrolled in the Certificate Program in Cuban and Cuban-American Studies, and must continue taking at least one program course during any semester that the applicant will be a recipient of the scholarship (including any summer semester).
-Students who are not currently registered in the Certificate Program in Cuban and Cuban-American Studies can apply to this scholarship only if they enroll prior to or simultaneously at the time of application, and continue taking at least one program course during any semester that the applicant will be a recipient of the scholarship (including any summer semester).
+At the time of application, the student must also be actively enrolled in the Undergraduate Certificate in Cuban and Cuban-American Studies, and must continue taking at least one program course during any semester that the applicant will be a recipient of the scholarship (including any summer semester).
+Students who are not currently registered in the Undergraduate Certificate in Cuban and Cuban-American Studies can apply to this scholarship only if they enroll prior to or simultaneously at the time of application, and continue taking at least one program course during any semester that the applicant will be a recipient of the scholarship (including any summer semester).
 This requirement is not applicable to graduate students.

 - GPA and Transcripts.
 Applicants must submit unofficial transcripts demonstrating a cumulative grade point average of at least 3.0 on a 4.0 scale at FIU, or, if newly enrolled at FIU, at other institutions attended.

 - Essay.
 Applicants must submit an original, well-researched, and properly documented 3-page essay (double spaced, 12-point font, in English or Spanish), demonstrating knowledge of the life and beliefs of José Antonio Echeverría and his contributions to and efforts toward democracy in Cuba.
 The selected essay will be published at the José Antonio Echeverría Foundation website and other online outlets.